Writing Intent Statement

 Continuity with West Leigh Infants is maintained via assessment data from the Year 2 teachers.
 This also enables KS2 teachers to highlight children in Year 3 who might need additional support, where through shared data and our own baseline assessment, individual needs are targeted and supported.
 In all year groups, children who need additional support within particular areas of their writing or to reach their potential, receive a variety of interventions that are tailored to address their gaps.

-By the time our children leave Backwell Junior School, they will have developed the skills to write clearly and accurately and adapt their language and style in and for a range of genres, purposes and audiences.
+By the time our children leave Backwell Junior School, they will have developed their knowledge of English language to write clearly and accurately and adapt their language and style in and for a range of genres, purposes and audiences.
 Our pupils will have enhanced their editing and proofreading skills and have improved their ability to learn autonomously.
 Most importantly, many will have developed a love of writing and our children will be well equipped for KS3 and beyond.